Your Questions Answered

 How did you select these pilots?

 We opened up applications to any community within the United Kingdom who had identified a challenge with supporting consumers or businesses with their management of and access to cash.
-These applications were then individually reviewed by an independent board, and 9 communities were selected to be part of the pilot scheme.
+These applications were then individually reviewed by an independent board, and 9 communities were initially selected to be part of the pilot scheme, and 8 are now live as pilots.
 We had some fantastic applications from individuals and groups, all of which had identified a need for access for cash and who shared a passion to make a difference.
 We selected communities that were different in size, demographic and needs to enable us to pilot different solutions in different types of communities.

 We want to ensure the pilots have enough time to be successfully run and allow the communities to utilise the solutions and to test what works (and what doesn’t), but at the same time these are pilots, and not permanent new services.
 A 6 month time period gives us the opportunity to do this.
 We will review all the solutions throughout the pilot scheme and actively engage the solution providers and the communities with the findings.